syyao/alx-system_engineering-devops/0x01-shell_permissions/README.md

-chmod u+x hello : execute file hello chmod +114 hello : add execution permission to the owner and the group owner chmod +x hello: add execution permission to the owner, to the group owner andthe other users chmod 007 : sets the permissions to the fie hello as follow : no permsission to the owner and groupand all permissions for users
+chmod u+x hello : execute file hello chmod +114 hello : add execution permission to the owner and the group owner chmod +x hello: add execution permission to the owner, to the group owner andthe other users chmod 007 hello : sets the permissions to the fie hello as follow : no permsission to the owner and groupand all permissions for users